Frequently Asked Questions – CNC Intelligence

 Yes, depending on the circumstances.
 While we don’t recover assets directly, our investigations empower victims and attorneys to pursue legal recovery through courts or law enforcement.

-While we are not therapists, we provide clarity, structure, and support throughout the investigation process, giving victims control, insight, and legal direction.
+While we are not therapists, we provide clarity, structure, and support throughout the investigation process, giving victims control, insight, and guidance on their legal options.
+For emotional recovery, we’ve created a dedicated mental health support page for scam victims featuring crisis resources, therapy options, and victim advocacy services.

 Legal & Professional Collaboration